Mag1sterY0da/enctyption-methods/README.md

 # enctyption-methods-on-js
 This repo is used to create some encryption methods on JavaScript.
+Created with using HTML, CSS, JS and IDE Webstorm.

 Updated description will be later.